-4. Remove the dipstick and wipe it clean with lint-free paper.

-- Re-insert the dipstick into the charging pipe as far as it will go. - 6.
+- Expand the spring stopper and remove the dipstick.
+Wipe it clean with lint-free paper. - Re-insert the dipstick into the charging pipe as far as it will go. - 6.
 Remove the dipstick and note the reading.

 If the level is on the low side of either range, add fluid to the charging pipe.